iCellate can access the very rare

 Circulating Tumor Cells (CTCs)

 Cancer cells can migrate into the lymphatic and blood circulation system co-opting them as a transportation vehicle to ultimately metastasize to other parts of the body.
-Once in the blood, the vast majority of the circulating tumor cells actually die from natural causes, but a few survive, and a fateful few of those also attach at distant organs where they may exit the circulation and lodge in a distant organ and sooner or later may start to grow to form metastases.
+Once in the blood, the vast majority of the circulating tumor cells actually die from natural causes, but a few survive, and a fateful few of those also attach at distant organs where they may exit the circulation and lodge in the distant organ and sooner or later may start to grow to form metastases.